T

 Activities

-Free walking tours, exploring parks, and visiting free museums.
+Free walking tours, parks, and entry to a few select museums/galleries.

 Misc

-Souvenirs, a pint in a local pub, or coffee.
+Souvenirs, coffee, or a pint in a local pub.

 Mid-range